How to buy additional life insurance

 When you apply for a new policy, the agent will ask you about current policies and amounts.
 It’s important to have details about your current coverage ready when you apply to save time and avoid additional paperwork.

-4. Be prepared for higher premiums
+4. Be prepared to pay higher premiums

-→Learn more about buying life insurance if you have a pre-existing health condition
+Learn more about buying life insurance if you have a pre-existing health condition

 Buying additional life insurance when you have group life insurance